 First things first, very few prices displayed include tax.
-It’s slightly annoying until you get used to it, but to estimate you should know that it’s 8.875%, so if you are tremendously good at maths, you may have a chance!
+It's slightly annoying until you get used to it, but to estimate you should know that in New York City it's 8.875%, so if you are tremendously good at maths, you may have a chance!

 Most importantly, a “hero” is a big roll.
 It confused me a lot at the start being asked “do you want that on a hero”.
 More questions about ordering a salad or a sandwich?
 Click here!

 That being said, here are a few tips for everything else.

 Especially in New York, people here eat relatively late and eat out often.
 Work in many offices starts late so dinner doesn't start for most until at least 7:30 if not 8:30-9.
 It's going to be busy and most places serve well into the evening so there's not too much issue with things like the kitchen closing.

 Two things of note that are significantly different from what you might be used to:

 - When you arrive, there will be someone near the entrance known as the “Host”.
 This is the person you can request a table from (or may have to leave your details with if they are busy), and will sit you and give you your menus.
 They will then introduce you to your waiter.
 This is the only person who will take ALL of your orders (food and drink) and deliver your meals.
 There are then “bussers” who will clear plates at the end of your meal with the waiter.
 Each person has a role, and will not stray out of that position.
 At a restaurant you generally cannot order from different waiters, just your own.
 If you sit at a bar (or in a very small venue), the bartender is who will take all your orders, and who you will ultimately be tipping, and you can leave your tip each round.